ceramic-sf/vice-vise/roller_screw_recipe.md

 roller_spur_tooth_count = roller_pitch_diameter / actual_module
 ```

+### Roller thread

+The rollers only one thread start, even when the screw and nut have more.
+This means that the lead of a roller itself will be the same as the pitch.

+Additionally, the roller thread is the opposite direction of the screw and nut threads.
+That is, a roller screw with a right hand thread will have right hand nut and screw, but left hand rollers.
+Turning such a screw in a clockwise direction would advance the screw and roller assembly forward into the nut.

-### Planet count
+### Roller count

-The number of planets is flexible and one gains strength and stability
+The number of rolllers is flexible and one gains strength and stability
 by adding more.
-More planets can fit with more screw thread starts a smaller
+More rollers can fit with more screw thread starts a smaller
 pitch.

 ### Carrier